aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/035-bootstrap.md

 ### App of Apps pattern

 Normally an Argo CD Application points to a git repo which contains mainifests.
-The loadbalancer controller you provisioned previously points to the git repo https://aws.github.io/eks-charts.
+The loadbalancer controller you provisioned previously points to the AWS EKS Helm Charts Repository https://aws.github.io/eks-charts, which contains an ìndex.yaml` file that reference the chart package (tgz file).

  ![applicationset](/static/images/lb-helmchart-folder.png)